Turning 30? Do These Medical Tests Before The Big Age

 Are Medical Tests for Elderly People Alone?

-This is a common misconception but medical tests are not for elderly people alone.
-Neither are they to be done only when you’re sick.
-In fact, there are certain tests that are recommended within a certain age bracket and they change as you age.
+This is a common misconception, but medical tests are not for elderly people alone.
+Neither should you do them only when you’re sick.
+In fact, there are certain tests you should do within a certain age bracket and they change as you age.

 Are These Medical Tests Really Compulsory?

 Yes, they are absolutely necessary.
-As always, you should speak to your doctor for guidance before you take these tests and also take your unique medical history into account at all times.
+As always, you should speak to your doctor for guidance before you take a medical test and also take your unique medical history into account at all times.

 • Check if you have any current illnesses that are not symptomatic.